Positive ID Labelling Ltd. Privacy Policy

 Technical measures:

-- SSL/TLS encryption for data transmission
+- SSL/TLS encryption for all data transmission

 - Secure password policies